consideRatio/repo2docker-service/repo2docker_service/frontend/README.md

 application (.html, .js, .css).
 With `react-scripts` we are indirectly provided with common tooling like [Webpack][], [Babel][], etc.

-We rely on [chakra][] to provide React components to construct our UI.
+We rely on [Chakra][] to provide React components to construct our UI.

 ## Development scripts